Ahmedaltu/Networks/README.md

 Test your implementation of case study and write a report where you explain how the requirements were configured to devices (what command were used and their possible limitations ) and also explain how and what test were performed and any shortcomings found during testing.
 Include all configurations from all network devices as appendix to your report.
 Answer questions presented at the end of this case study.

-If You are uncertain about requirements of this Case Study or if you get stuck in some problems when implementing, don’t hesitate to contact me for advice: tel 050-3535 975 or email: marko.uusitalo@metropolia.fi.

 Questions:
 1. How many links will DS1 see in spanning-tree?